deanrad/rxfx-devto/markdown_files/-a-productivity-layer-around-rxjs-2igi.md

 # Summary

-We used fewer individual RxJS operators to build the 𝗥𝘅𝑓𝑥 way than with raw RxJS.
+We used fewer individual RxJS operators to build the RxFx way than with raw RxJS.
 The service and listener concepts let us apply operators without creating a giant chain.
 Features are added separately, with little interference to each other.

-With 𝗥𝘅𝑓𝑥 your app is mostly a list of tuples of:
+With RxFx your app is mostly a list of tuples of:

 ```
 [cause1, effect1, reactions1[]]